Kirtan08/ANSYS-Maxwell/README.md

 "Uniform B Field" - Produce a Uniform Magnetic Field in a specific region of interest.
 Includes Files with 2D axisymmetric & 2D Cartesian coordinate system.

+"Electric Actuator with Hysteresis Effect" - Model of electric acatuator with Hysteresis effetc by calculating Flux Density and Magnetizing Force at point of Interest.